shervinea/cheatsheet-translation/README.md

 4. Commit the changes to your forked repository.

 5. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) and call it `[code of language name] Topic name`.
 For example, a translation in Spanish of the deep learning cheatsheet will be called `[es] Deep learning`.

-*Note*: Please first check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) before submitting yours.
-Also, please propose the translation of **only one** cheatsheet per pull request -- it simplifies a lot the review process.

 Submissions will have to be reviewed by a fellow native speaker before being accepted.